w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 !!!info "Related concepts"
     For the underlying concepts, see [Polkadot Vault](../../general/polkadot-vault.md).

-_Polkadot Vault is the new mobile app developed by Parity that replaces Parity Signer.
-It's redesigned with additional functionality and for a better and more streamlined user experience._
+_Polkadot Vault is a mobile app that replaces Parity Signer, turning a spare phone into a cold-storage wallet for your Polkadot accounts._

 * * *